gajus/table/README.md

 Raise [an issue](https://github.com/gajus/table/issues) if you'd like to contribute a new border template.

-<a name="table-usage-predefined-border-templates-borderless-table"></a>
+<a name="table-apis-getbordercharacters-template-borderless-table"></a>
 #### Borderless Table

 Simply using "void" border character template creates a table with a lot of unnecessary spacing.

-To create a more plesant to the eye table, reset the padding and remove the joining rows, e.g.
+To create a more pleasant to the eye table, reset the padding and remove the joining rows, e.g.

 ```js
 let output;